ycpcs/cs320-spring2024/index.md

 * **Jan 26** - [Assign02: Individual Project Proposal](assign/assign02.html) is posted and is **due by Noon, Saturday, 2-10-24**.
 * **Jan 26** - [Lab01: HTML/CSS Resume](labs/lab01.html) is posted and is **due by Noon, Sunday, 2-4-24**.
 * **Jan 26** - [Lab00: Using ChatGPT](labs/lab00.html) is posted and is **due before class, Wednesday, 1-31-24**.
-* **Jan 26** - Please verify that you can into your Marmoset account.
+* **Jan 26** - Please verify that you can access your Marmoset account for CS320-Sp24.
 We will be using Marmoset for several submissions.
 If you forgot your password, please email me and I will generate a new one for you.

 * **Jan 26** - Welcome back to KEC and the most **FUN** you've ever had in a CS course.